 - 1. Tactical Ballistic Vest (Banshee Defender Style), to be replaced every five years or longer per manufacturer's specifications.
 (1) - 2.
 Pelican flashlight, bulbs and batteries to be replaced as needed.
 (1) - 3.
 Ballistic Vest American Body Armor HP or equivalent, NIJ Level II, replaced per manufacturer's specifications or recommendations, whichever time period is less.
-An employee, at his/her discretion, may choose to receive a \$2,000 voucher for an equivalent amount to be used for the purchase of a ballistic vest that is at a level greater than NIJ Level II.
-(1)
+An employee, at their discretion, may choose to receive a ballistic vest that is NIJ Level IIIA.
+(1) - 4.
+Disposable CPR masks.
+(Sufficient supply as needed)